fbomb111/full-stack-ml-ops/README.md

 Get your predictions by running `make predict METHOD=<method-parameter> TEST_FILE=<local-file-location>`

 For example: `make predict METHOD=kaggle TEST_FILE=opt/ml/input/data/test/mnist_sample.csv`.
-The path will be prefixed with `opt/program`.

-Optionally, you can keep your test files in `opt/ml/input/data/test`
+For convenience, you can keep your test files in `opt/ml/input/data/test`

 There are 3 methods to choose for local inference:
 - `kaggle` - will produce a csv file at `opt/program/output/submission.csv` in kaggle submission format